kenesu-h/sys-hidplus-client-rs/README.md

   but I'm not totally sure.
 Either way, it's possible a future sys-hidplus update can resolve this, but until then, try to avoid any menus and options that forcibly disconnect controllers (if you can).
-- The command line interface will fail to recognize commands if you use arrow keys.
-I'm personally not sure how to fix this, but for now, try to avoid using any arrow keys.

 # Contact
 If you want to contact me, you can reach me at: